-Over half of tested graduates within the three highest income groups in North Dakota met the ACT college readiness benchmark in English.
-However, academic preparation is strongly correlated with family income, as a much larger percentage of tested high school graduates from higher-income families met or exceeded college readiness benchmarks than graduates from lower-income families.
+Over half of tested graduates within the four highest income groups in South Dakota met the ACT college readiness benchmark in English.
+However, academic preparation is strongly correlated with family income, as a much larger percentage of tested high school graduates from higher-income families met or exceeded college readiness benchmarks than graduates from lower-income families in South Dakota.